brianhigh/research-computing/lab/command_line_intro.md

 ... where the command is either a built-in shell command or a separate program.

 The command may be followed by command options and arguments.

-Examples:
+We will see some exceptions to this general format, but usually this is how most shell commands are constructed, as shown in the following examples.

 ```bash